BrandonTang95/PSS/README.md

 evening at 7:00 p.m., from January 28th to May 5th.

 Another type of task is a *transient task*, which only occurs one time.
 These tasks are essentially a simple one time task.
 For example, a task might be for one hour on Wednesday from 12:00 p.m. to 1:00 p.m. on April 1st.
-Transient tasks can be further subdivided into Visit, Shopping, and Appointment.
+Transient tasks can be further subdivided into *Visit*, *Shopping*, and *Appointment*.

 A third type of task is an *anti-task*, which cancels out one particular occurence of a recurring task.
 For example, an anti-task might be set for February 25th, for an hour and 15 minutes starting at 7:00 p.m.